3) Ministry Like Jesus

 When we talk with our friends, just as when God talked with Moses, each person gets the chance to speak while the other listens.
 That's the sort of conversation God seeks with each one of us.

-5) In public, with others around, always as an act of thankfulness for their benefit
+5) In public, with others around, always as an act of thankfulness for their benefit, never as a means to request something.

 “Jesus lifted up His eyes towards heaven and said, “Father, I thank you that you hear Me.
 I know that You always hear me, but I say this for the people gathered around that they will know that You have sent Me.”
 John 11:41-42